-1. Christian vision and spirituality

-- 1.1.
-Ensure that schools have access to regular high-quality and accurate training and support on what is meant by Christian vision, spirituality, and spiritual development. - 1.2.
-Wherever required, possible, and beneficial, work with schools on an individual basis to assist them in understanding how to devise and establish a contextually-appropriate, theologically-rooted Christian vision.

-2. Leadership training
+- 1. Christian vision and spirituality - 1.1.
+Ensure that schools have access to regular high-quality and accurate training and support on what is meant by Christian vision, spirituality, and spiritual flourishing. - 1.2.
+Wherever required, possible, and beneficial, work with schools (on an individual basis if preferable) to assist them in understanding how to devise and establish a contextually-appropriate, theologically-rooted Christian vision. - 2.
+Leadership training - 2.1.
+Ensure that high-quality training and education on Christian educational leadership is available for schools (and multi academy trusts where appropriate).
+This is to establish a developing 'pipeline' of leaders who are knowledgeable about and equipped for the task of Church school leadership.

-- 2.1.
-Ensure that all schools are able to access high-quality training and education on Christian educational leadership.
-This is to establish a developing 'pipeline' of Church school leaders who are knowledgeable about and equipped for the task of Church school leadership. - 2.2.
-Provide, or establish access to, training on spirituality and spiritual development for school staff and leaders.
+- 2.2.
+Provide, or establish access to, training on spirituality and spiritual development (leading to spiritual flourishing) for school staff and leaders.
 This is to enable them to understand its intrinsic role within Christian vision and the work of a Church school.
 This should also equip schools to provide an education through which pupils and adults are able to flourish spiritually as well as morally, socially, culturally, and academically. - 2.3.
 Provide, or establish access to, training for school governors and multi academy trust trustees on effective ways to monitor, and crucially how to evaluate, the effectiveness of all aspects of a Church school.
 This training should include, but not be limited to, monitoring and evaluation of the impact of Christian vision, RE, and collective worship.